Vampyre: 1208: A Coterie Formed

 Ten hours to Sunrise

 Rama kindled a fire within a circle of three worn stones, each carried from a different corrupted site.
-He knelt, sketching protective wards in the soft loam with a charred stick, his mind turning over the cryptic invitation that had brought him here: Come alone.
+He knelt, sketching protective wards in the soft loam with a charred stick, his movements steady, ritualistic, as though he were stitching invisible seams between this world and another.
+The fire’s glow carved his features into harsher relief, casting him in the likeness of the very monsters he studied.
+His mind turned over the cryptic invitation that had brought him here: Come alone.
 Bring your expertise.
 Serve the realm's need.
 Pretty words barely concealing someone's intention to exploit his knowledge of monsters.

 A twig snapped deliberately in the underbrush.
 Footsteps whispered through fallen leaves, circling his camp.